boonebgorges/bp-template-pack/readme.txt

 Head to the "Appearance > BP Compatibility" menu and follow the step-by-step instructions.

 == Changelog ==

+= 1.2 =
+* Add BP 1.5 compatibility
+* Restructure how scripts and CSS are enqueued
+* Removed bundled template files

 = 1.1.4 =
 * Updates to BP 1.2.9 template files